im-sohyeon/Projects_Yonsei/location finding/location_finding.md

 > Building code to make continuous movement with following y=x^2 graph route.
 > Basic algorithm is :
 > making movement which follows y=x^2 graph route ➡️ show the result of location as coordinate form
-> (+ delay function was added to show the coordinate location form in visible sequence)
+> (+ delay function was added to show the coordinates of location in visible sequence)
 ~~~
 #include <stdio.h>
 #include <stdlib.h>